Atom Willard

-Musical career
+Career

 1990–2000, 2011, 2013, 2014: Rocket from the Crypt

 Willard joined the San Diego, California rock band Rocket from the Crypt in 1990, after their original drummer Sean had moved away from San Diego.
 In a 2006 interview Willard recalled of the experience:

 It was crazy, man.
 I was just 16, I would drive down to this kind of sketchy, strange rehearsal space in this part of town I'd never been, and there were people living in some of the spaces.
 It was just weird, and everybody was older than me.
 But the sound was rad.
 It was a lot of soul, a lot of Otis Redding, James Brown–but it was up against a serious punk-rock influence, and just regular rock 'n' roll.
 Every song had four personalities!

 Willard performed on Rocket from the Crypt's second album Circa: Now!
 (1992) and subsequent albums Hot Charity (1995), Scream, Dracula, Scream!
 (1995), and RFTC (1998), as well as numerous EPs and singles.
-During his years with the band he toured the United States and Europe.
+During his years with the band he toured the United States, and Europe.
 Willard recalls several wild tour experiences with the group such as touring in a box truck and an airport shuttle, both at his suggestion.
 In 2000, however, he decided to leave the group due to disagreements with the other members over the band's direction:

 I was getting disillusioned with the way we were doing business.
 It was getting harder and harder to survive–those tours where you'd come home with no money, that was getting less cool.
 [Laughs.]
 I didn't just want to get some temp job to survive and go on tour anymore.
 I wanted to play the drums; I wanted to play music and make a living off of it.
 And I thought I could.
 And we all could.
 I wanted some changes and Speedo and I were kind of at odds on that stuff; we disagreed on how we should go about it.

 Willard was replaced in Rocket from the Crypt's lineup by Mario Rubalcaba.

 In October 2011, he reunited with Rocket From the Crypt to perform the song "He's a Chef" on the children's television show Yo Gabba Gabba.
 In September 2013 he played 3 shows with the band for Riot Fest.
 In November 2014 he played with the band at Fun Fun Fun Fest in Austin, Texas.